pranali-sawant20/aws-cost-optimization-project/README.md

 aws-cost-optimization-project

+About:Identifying Stale EBS Snapshots
+In this Project, By creating a Lambda function that identifies EBS snapshots that are no longer associated with any active EC2 instance and deletes them to save on storage costs.

 Problem statement:There are some EBS volume Snapshots,by verifying the following cases detecting the stale EBS snapshot case1:Just EC2 instance is deleted case2:Both EC2 instance and snapshots are deleted in any of the case snapshots are useless, the snapshot make sense when the volume is attached to an instance